-The impact of dimension-six operators on the process $Z \to \mu\mu bb$ is evaluated within the SMEFT framework using an event reweighting technique \cite{Conte:2012fm, Alloul:2013bka}.
-In this approach, the effect of each WC on the cross section and kinematic distributions is obtained by reweighting SM Monte Carlo events.
-The total event weight includes the Standard Model contribution as well as linear and quadratic corrections from dimension-six operators, allowing an efficient exploration of the WCs parameter space without regenerating new event samples.
+The impact of dimension-six operators on the selected $\mu^+\mu^-b\bar b$ final-state topology is evaluated within the SMEFT framework using an event reweighting technique \cite{Conte:2012fm, Alloul:2013bka}.
+In this approach, the dependence of the selected event yield on each WC is obtained by reweighting Monte Carlo events.
+The total event weight includes the SM contribution as well as linear and quadratic corrections from dimension-six operators, allowing an efficient exploration of the WC parameter space without regenerating independent samples for every parameter point.

-SMEFT effects are incorporated using the \texttt{SMEFTsim\_general\_MwScheme\_UFO} model from the SMEFTsim~3.0 framework \cite{Brivio:2017vri, Brivio_2021}, which provides a complete and gauge-invariant implementation of dimension-six operators in the $M_W$ input scheme.
+SMEFT effects are incorporated using the \texttt{SMEFTsim\_general\_MwScheme\_UFO} model from the SMEFTsim~3.0 framework \cite{Brivio:2020onw}, which provides a gauge-invariant implementation of the relevant dimension-six operators in the $M_W$ input scheme.
 The $M_W$ scheme is adopted to consistently account for electroweak input-parameter shifts induced by dimension-six operators.
-For each generated event, a set of precomputed weights corresponding to different values of $\theta$ is stored and propagated through parton showering, hadronization, and detector simulation, ensuring a consistent treatment of SM and SMEFT contributions \cite{Sjostrand:2014zea, deFavereau:2013fsa}.
+For each generated event, a set of precomputed weights corresponding to different values of $\theta$ is stored at generator level.
+After parton showering, hadronization, detector simulation, and event selection, these weights are used to parametrize the SMEFT dependence of the selected yield.

 After applying the full event selection, the expected number of signal events is expressed as a quadratic function of the WCs parameter $\theta \equiv C_i / \Lambda^2$,